texstudio-org/texstudio/utilities/manual/source/advanced.md

 ## Local packages

 Many users define personal commands, settings, colors, etc in a personal file which is included into the latex document via `\include` or `\input`.
-TeXstudio can read the files and take up the defined commands for completion but is does not have any understanding of the arguments like if they are labels, texts or math elements.
+TeXstudio can read the files and take up the defined commands for completion but it does not have any understanding of the arguments like if they are labels, texts or math elements.
 The syntactical definition is given to TeXstudio via [cwl files](background.md#description-of-the-cwl-format).
 TeXstudio searches for local cwl files for local packages.
 To notify TeXstudio that a package is local, the package name has to be given as a relative path, e.g. `\usepackage{./myPackage}`.
 TeXstudio looks for `./myPackage.cwl` and loads it if present.